-I was half awake, half asleep the other morning when this idea came to me: to turn one of the remaining ceiling fan blades into a hot air balloon.
+I was half awake, half asleep the other morning when this idea came to me: to turn one of the remaining ceiling fan blades from our airplane and coffee cup sign projects into a hot air balloon.
 It has a somewhat balloonish shape, so that’s just what I did.
 In this post I’ll be sharing How to Repurpose a Ceiling Fan Blade into a Hot Air Balloon Sign.

 The basket was stenciled with these hearts, to give the look of the sandbags that are attached to hot air balloon baskets.

 I stenciled “Oh, the Places You’ll Go!” onto the top of the board.

 I also stenciled 3 little hearts on the bottom of the board for my 3 little girls.

 I used hot glue to attach the hot air balloon to the board.
 Here’s the finished result:

 I love how it turned out!!

 I like being able to make my own wall art.
 It’s unique, and there’s meaning to it.